New cars are expensive and begin losing their value as soon as they’re driven off the showroom floor. That’s why we advocate buying used.

 5. Shelter your car’s exterior from the elements

-If your car is left outdoors, its paint will take a constant beating from the sun and harsh weather.
+If your car is left outdoors, its paint will take a constant beating from the sun, harsh weather and corrosive droppings from birds and bugs.

 If you don’t have a garage, one substitute is a car cover.
 Taking it off and putting it back on each day may seem like a pain, but it can make a major difference in your car’s appearance over time.